algosup/2023-2024-project-5-flutter-team-8/documents/functional_specification/functional_specification.md

 #### ➭ Company Side

 Companies will also have access to the certification feature.
 They can choose a category and create their own certifications tailored to their specific needs.
-This ensures that candidates who pass the company's customized assessments possess the precise soft skills required for the job, leading to a better match between candidates and job requirements.
+This guarantees that candidates who pass the company's customized assessments have the precise soft skills required for the job, leading to a better match between candidates and job requirements.

-### 4. Profile
+### 5. Profile

+The profile page, accessible from the navigation bar on the home page, serves as a centralized hub for all user-related information.
+Additionally, users can log out from this page.
+The profile page is divided into several sections:

 #### ➭ Personal Information

+This section displays the user's basic information: name, email, password, and location.
+Users will have the ability to modify this information according to their needs, ensuring their profile is always up-to-date and accurate.

 #### ➭ Job Liked

+Here, users can view the list of job offers they have liked.
+This section helps users keep track of the opportunities they are interested in, facilitating easy access and management of their job applications.

 #### ➭ Certifications Passed

+This section displays all certifications the user has passed.
+Users can view the details of each certification, including the category, certification name, and date of completion.

 #### ➭ Notifications